Mohankarthikeyan7/three-tier-architecture-aws-terraform/README.md

-# Three-Tier Architecture on AWS using Terraform
+# carcierge-staging Architecture on AWS using Terraform

-This project implements a three-tier architecture on AWS using Terraform for infrastructure as code and Packer for creating custom AMIs.
+This project implements a carcierge-staging architecture on AWS using Terraform for infrastructure as code and Packer for creating custom AMIs.
 The architecture follows best practices for high availability, scalability, and security.

 ## Architecture Overview